-Your child may be having trouble with executive functioning if he or she:
+Your son may be having trouble with executive functioning if he:

-- Requires constant prompting and supervision to complete their morning and bedtimes routines
+- Requires constant prompting and supervision to complete non-preferred tasks

 - Struggles to tell a story in a narrative format (clear beginning, middle, end)